-Between scheduling a visit and receiving payment for that care, there’s a lot that goes on in between, and there are many opportunities for the process to slow down or back up.
-You are undoubtedly focused on receiving proper payment for the care you provide, and rightly so.
+Between scheduling a visit and receiving payment for the care provided, there’s a lot that goes on, and there are many opportunities for processes to slow down or back up.

-But don’t forget to regularly review the “quiet” areas of your revenue cycle—those areas only “squeak” when they are truly broken.
+Since you are laser-focused on receiving proper payment for the care you provide, make it your priority to regularly review the “quiet” areas of your revenue cycle—the areas that “squeak” only when they are truly broken.
+Coding is definitely one.

 Long-term, or short-term, or even within a specialty, staff shortages mean you’re not meeting goals for charges out the door.

 A partner who truly acts as an extension of your coding operations will take time to learn about your organization, staffing models, and policies.
 They will already be fluent in the specialities you need.
 Case in point, at MediRevv, we’re constantly cross-training coders behind the scenes, so that we’re ready to step up to any need at the precise time a request is made.

 An excellent outsourced medical coding operation not only relieves staffing and quality stressors, but also streamlines processes and creates efficiencies for the whole revenue cycle.